Renormalization group analysis of superradiant growth of self-interacting axion cloud: Renormalization group analysis of an axion cloud

 \subsubsection{Minimal subtraction scheme}

 One scheme is to choose $\delta C^{(1)} = 0$ and $\delta C^{(2)} = 0$, which corresponds to minimally subtracting the divergent terms.
 This choice makes renormalization group equation quite simple as one can see from Eqs.~\eqref{eq:65} and \eqref{eq:66}.
-After taking this scheme, evolution equations of amplitude and phase are given by
+After taking this scheme, the evolution equations of the amplitude and the phase are given by

 A qualitative behavior of the axion cloud can be read off from Eq.~\eqref{amp2nd}.
 When the amplitude is

 the right hand side of Eq.~\eqref{amp2nd} vanishes.
 However, when Eq.~\eqref{eq:61} is not a positive real number, this immediately indicates the indefinite growth of the amplitude and eventual breakdown of the perturbative expansion.
 By contrast, if Eq.~\eqref{eq:61} is a positive real number, then evolution of the axion cloud may terminate at this amplitude.